mrtnzlml-archive/compiler-extension/README.md

 	- Tests\TestService(%%ext_key2%%)
 ```

-Remember that this is possible only if you are using custom config added by `Adeira\CompilerExtension::addConfig` method.
+Remember that this is possible only if you are using custom config added by `provideConfig` method.
 It will not work in configs added in bootstrap file (via `Nette\DI\Compiler::addConfig`).
 This is because only under extension it's possible to get key from the right extension section (`ext2.ext_key2` in this case).

-You can also play with other extensions (`latte` in this example).
-This is however the most problematic part, because it's needed to remove definitions and aliases from DIC, but it's not easy to figure out which one.
-This library is trying to figure out what to do, but it's not silver bullet.
-However you can specify regular expression of service names to be reloaded using `\Adeira\CompilerExtension::reloadDefinition()` method.